 The 2015 ASRR Conference is in the planning process, but we're excited to announce the three, engaging keynote speakers!
 Check back soon for more information on keynote titles and descriptions.

-Encouraged by the enthusiasm of thousands of students he encountered when speaking across the state, he turned his focus to founding and leading the Center for Ethics & Social Responsibility at The University of Alabama, where he has served as Director since 2004.
+After three years with the firm, he was called to public service—serving for a brief time as an assistant to the Governor, focusing on policy and economic development projects.
+Encouraged by the enthusiasm of thousands of students he encountered when speaking across the state, he turned his focus to founding and leading the Center for Ethics & Social Responsibility at the University of Alabama, where he has served as director since 2004.
 In 2013, Mr. Black was asked by Chancellor Robert E. Witt to serve as Special Advisor to The University of Alabama Chancellor for Outreach and Community Engagement.

 After serving for more than seven years as associate dean at the University of Wisconsin-Extension, Rovy Branon packed up and headed west to become the Vice Provost for Educational Outreach at the University of Washington.
 Rovy returns to Wisconsin for the first time since taking his new job for a 5th appearance at the Adult Student Recruitment and Retention Conference.

 He will bring his unique mix of technology futurism, humor, and reality-based perspective to discuss the imperative to continuously innovate.

 Fred Bayley is a Senior LERN Consultant leading the Certified Program Planner and providing customer-service training experiences.
 As President of Kiteline Consulting he is certified in Meyers-Briggs, working with non-profits, and facilitating team building.
 Fred is an internationally known speaker and author in adding humor to life, getting ideas adopted, and building the ideal team.
 He is a former Dean at Community College where he created a truck-driving program and built it into one of the prominent schools in the southeast.